coshin-ssl/KG2H/README.md

 </div>

-This paper is being reviewed.
-We will release it and the code after it is reviewed.
-Some of our models and data are available now via [Huggingface](https://huggingface.co/collections/CoShin/kg2h-66a88f1959d861260025241d).
+This paper is currently undergoing a review process.
+It will be released and the code will be made available once the review has been completed.
+Some of our models and data are available for use now via [Huggingface](https://huggingface.co/collections/CoShin/kg2h-66a88f1959d861260025241d).